kaidokert/fsfw/README.md

 In addition, a simple mechanism of event based fault detection, isolation and recovery is implemented as well.

 The recommended hardware is a microprocessor with more than 2 MB of RAM and 1 MB of non-volatile Memory.
-For reference, current Applications use a Cobham Gaisler UT699 (LEON3FT), a ISISPACE IOBC or a Zync 7000 SoC.
+For reference, current Applications use a Cobham Gaisler UT699 (LEON3FT), a ISISPACE IOBC or a Zynq-7020 SoC.

 ## Structure